dorner/hebrew_date/README.md

 # HebrewDate

 `hebrew_date` is a library designed to provide information about the Jewish calendar.
-This includes dates, <!---times,---> holidays, and parsha of the week.
+This includes dates, holidays, and parsha of the week.

 <!---
 `hebrew_date` depends on the [ruby-sun-times](https://github.com/joeyates/ruby-sun-times)